User Fees are in effect - Recyclables are free...

 Return to service establishment where you purchase your oil.

-The Cattaraugus County waste reduction, reuse and recycling program is partially financed with a grant from the NYS Dept. of Environmental Conservation.
+The Cattaraugus County waste reduction, reuse and recycling program is partially financed with a grant from the NYS Department of Environmental Conservation.

 Call the Cattaraugus County Department of Public Works at: